 Saved By A Fly

 Yesterday was one of those days when you tell yourself nothing else can go wrong.
-This too shall pass, only something else gets worse.
-My wife had a doctors appointment at 4:45 PM, Lab was scheduled for 3:00 PM.
+This too shall pass; only something else gets worse.
+My wife had a doctor’s appointment at 4:45 PM, and Lab was scheduled for 3:00 PM.
 This appointment was made on a computer over three months ago, but we decided not to change it.
-At least it was not a fasting lab, modern health care best hurry!
-I was easy going at one time, health care is turning us all into high blood pressure patients.
+At least it was not a fasting lab; modern health care!
+I was easygoing at one time; health care is turning us all into high blood pressure patients.
 Rose did not have to starve herself.
-It would’ve been a whole lot different story if she had fasted for it.
-A 50 mile drive with a Hungry Mother Bear in the seat next to you, could be a trip to write a story about.
+It would’ve been a different story if she had fasted for it.
+A 50-mile drive with a Hungry Mother Bear in the seat next to you could be a trip to write a story about.

-We leave the windows cracked open on our Van in case of a quick temperature change from a passing thunderstorm, that can make a windshield blow right out.
-The windows were cracked open very slightly, yes, just enough for hoards of flies to come in, thank the Lord they were not huge Blue Bottle flies.
-Fall is approaching and the flies are all looking for a new home for the winter.
-My wife started killing flies as soon as she got in the van, after she went into the doctor’s office, I smashed their little bodies awhile longer.
+We leave the windows cracked open on our Van in case of a quick temperature change from a passing thunderstorm that can make a windshield blow right out.
+The windows were cracked open very slightly, yes.
+Just enough for hoards of flies to come in; thank the Lord they were not huge Blue Bottle flies.
+Fall is approaching, and the flies are all looking for a new home for the winter.
+My wife started killing flies as soon as she got in the van; after she went into the doctor’s office, I smashed their little bodies awhile longer.

 I get to the front desk and ask the nurse, “is my wife Rose Marie still in the doctor’s office?”
-She gives me a puzzled look, ‘more instant panic’ “yes I guess so.”
-As I started down the hall. we met head-on as she turned the corner coming out.
-I was very relieved, until she said, “I’m ready to go out to the casino for awhile.”
+She gives me a puzzled look, ‘more instant panic’ “yes, I guess so.”
+As I started down the hall.
+We met head-on as she turned the corner coming out.
+I was very relieved until she said, “I’m ready to go out to the casino for a while.”
 An Indian Casino is 8 miles out of town.